monktastic/blog/pages/dtrh-notes.md

 to these speculations, they appear so cold and strange and ridiculous that I cannot find in my heart to enter into them any further.
-Thus the skeptic still continues to reason and believe, though he asserts he cannot defend his reason by reason."
+Thus the skeptic still continues to reason and believe, though he asserts he **cannot defend his reason by reason.**"

 And finally, modern physicist Sean Carroll:

-> “There is no way to distinguish between the scenarios by collecting new data.
+> “There is **no way** to distinguish between the scenarios by collecting new data.
+>
 > What we’re left with is our choice of prior credences.
 We’re allowed to pick priors however we want—and every possibility should get some nonzero number.
 But it’s okay to set our prior credence in radically skeptical scenarios at very low values, and attach higher prior credence to the straightforwardly realistic possibilities.
+>
 > Radical skepticism is less useful to us; it gives us no way to go through life.
 All of our purported knowledge, and all of our goals and aspirations, might very well be tricks being played on us.
 But what then?
 We cannot actually act on such a belief, since any act we might think is reasonable would have been suggested to us by that annoying demon.
 Whereas, if we take the world roughly at face value, we have a way of moving forward.
-There are things we want to do, questions we want to answer, and strategies for making them happen.
-We have every right to give high credence to views of the world that are productive and fruitful, in preference to those that would leave us paralyzed with ennui.”
+There are things we want to do, questions we want to answer, and strategies for making them happen. **We have every right to give high credence to views of the world that are productive and fruitful, in preference to those that would leave us paralyzed with ennui.**”

-In other words, there's no reason to believe in time, but it's deeply uncomfortable not to, so we should.

-Actually, without trusting the past and future, we cannot even confirm that our view is productive.
-What that leaves us with is that we believe in time because it is comforting.
-We can't honestly say much more than that.
+In other words: since there is no logical justification for preferring one view over the other, we should just pick whichever is productive and comforting.
+Actually, without trusting the past and future, we cannot even confirm that our view is *productive*.
+What that leaves us with is that *we should believe in the past because it is comforting*.

-The first time you realize this, it may be a bit unsettling.
-But then you quickly realize that it makes no difference in your life, and you quickly tire of the whole thing.
+Pause for a moment to appreciate this.
+Is your past really so comforting?

-Now I want to call your attention to the gaping chasm between understanding this intellectually, and what you feel in your gut.
-Yes, I understand that I have no reason to believe in time, but I still believe it very, very strongly, beyond what can be attributed to mere convenience.
+Now I want to call your attention to the gaping chasm between understanding this point intellectually, and what you feel in your gut.
+You may *understand* that you have no reason to believe in time, but don't you nevertheless *feel* viscerally certain about it -- far beyond what can be attributed to mere convenience?
 What gives rise to this discrepancy?

-How about this: having an accurate model of reality confers evolutionary fitness, and since time and space really do exist, our so-called reptilian brain has evolved to model things this way.
+How about this: having an accurate model of reality confers evolutionary fitness, and since time and space really do exist, our reptilian brain has evolved to model things this way.
+Our higher brain can't help it!

-And just like that, our confidence in our model is restored, even though we just reasoned through why this is nonsensical circular reasoning.
-Your metaphysics has a self-healing, self-reinforcing property that is stunning, if only you allowed yourself to see it.
-Whew!
-Nothing to see here, move right along.

-This should utterly fascinate you.
-It is as though there is a conspiracy running in your own mind that's more secretive and effective than any agency you might try and imagine.
+And in the snap of a finger, your faith in the model is restored, even though we *just* saw why this is illogical.
+This remarkable self-healing property of your worldview should make you a little suspicious, and if it doesn't, then *that* should give you pause.

+*Reality is what remains when you stop believing.
+But there are some things you can't stop believing.
+And anyway if you tried it would be boring and pointless.
+Hey, remember that time we were mistreated?*

+This series is about how it is possible to have a *functional* belief in physical reality without taking it *literally*, and why this may be a very good thing.

 - Is there any value in radical skepticism?
 (My view helps me design things that help people.
 What does yours do?).
 To answer this, we'll need to dig in to:

 - Where does this assumption come from?
 We've just seen that it can't come from the evidence.